datadutch/degiro/README.md

 To-do:

-Creating a function (currently in feature branch development) Call the script from Powerbi instead of copy the code (currently stuck on vague indentation errors)
+Creating a function (currently in feature branch development)

+Call the script from Powerbi instead of copy the code (currently stuck on vague indentation errors)

 Create code snippets for the other API calls (products, transactions, account)

+Also: take a look at yet another Koos video about how to pick up the stock details using Python: (https://www.youtube.com/watch?v=Gc3MugGpIhY)